-There are a number of medical conditions that can cause symptoms similar to epilepsy, which can make it difficult to diagnose.
+2017) Some other medical conditions can cause symptoms similar to epilepsy.
+This can make it difficult to diagnose.
 So, an epilepsy specialist will make a diagnosis based mainly on your symptoms.
 They may also arrange for you to have some tests.

-- Taking a detailed diary of your seizures to your appointments, with dates, times and a description of what happened, and how you were feeling before and after
+- Taking a detailed diary of your seizures to your appointments.
+This should show the dates, times and a description of what happened, and how you felt before and after

-- Taking someone who has seen your seizures, or a written description from someone who has seen your seizures, to your appointments
+- Taking someone with you who has seen your seizures.
+Alternatively, a written description from someone who has seen your seizures would be really helpful

-- Taking some video clips of your seizures to the appointment, if this is possible
+- Taking some video clips of your seizures to the appointment, if possible

 Tests used in the diagnosis of epilepsy